Probabilistic causes in Markov chains: Causes

 Moreover, if $U$ is the union of all accepting BSCCs in $M \otimes \A$, then holds for all finite paths $\hat\pi$ of $M$~\cite[Theorem 10.56]{BaierK2008}.
 Hence every $p$-cause $\Pi_1$ for $\lang$ in $M$ induces a $p$-cause $\Pi_2$ for $\lozenge U$ in $M \otimes \A$ by taking $\Pi_2 = \{a(\hat\pi) \mid \hat\pi \in \Pi_1\}$.
 Vice versa, given a $p$-cause $\Pi_2$ for $\lozenge U$ in $M \otimes \A$, then the set of projections of paths in $\Pi_2$ onto their first component is a $p$-cause for $\lang$ in $M$.
 In summary, the reduction of $\omega$-regular properties on $M$ to reachability properties on the product $M \otimes \A$ also induces a reduction on the level of causes. \end{remark}

 \Cref{rem: reachability properties} motivates us to focus on reachability properties henceforth.
+To apply the algorithms presented in \Cref{sec:costs} to specifications given in richer formalisms such as LTL, one would first have to apply the reduction to reachability given above, which increases the worst-case complexity exponentially.

 In order to align the exposition with the monitoring application we are targeting, we will consider the target set as representing an erroneous behavior that is to be avoided.
 After collapsing the target set, we may assume that there is a unique state $\goalst \in S$, so $\lang = \goal$ is the language we are interested in.
 Further, we collapse all states from which $\goalst$ is not reachable to a unique state $\failst \in S$ with the property $\Pr_{\failst}(\goal)=0$.
 After this pre-processing, we have $\Pr_{s_0}(\lozenge \{\goalst, \failst\}) = 1$.
 Define the set